ContextMapper/contextmapper.github.io/_docs/architectural-refactorings/architectural-refactorings.md

 ## Refactoring Overview
 The Context Mapper tool offers you a set of architectural refactorings which can be applied to your CML models.
-The refactorings shall support you with evolving and improving the architecture of your system.
+The refactorings shall support you while evolving and improving the architecture of your system.

 ### Structural Refactorings
 We currently provide the following structural ARs: